apdekock/apdekock.github.io/_posts/2015-08-04-weMineData.markdown

 # Lessons learned

 * [GitSharp](http://www.eqqon.com/index.php/GitSharp) is limited and I needed to grab the project from [github](https://github.com/henon/GitSharp) in order to use it.
     The NuGet package kept on complaining about a **repositoryformatversion** setting in config [Core] that it required, it was present, but still complained.
 I downloaded the project to debug - and did not encounter it.
 Apart from that - I could not push - and it seems the project does not have a lot of contribution activity (not criticising, jsut stating, I should probably take this up and contribute especially as I would like to employ git as a file store for an application - levering off the already refined functions - more on that in another post).
 * Scraping with Selenium is probably not the best way - rather employ HttpClient.
 * Quick easy and painless sparklines [jQuery Sparklines](http://omnipotent.net/jquery.sparkline/#s-about)
-* Still no backend but a simple process running on a server that commits to Git
+* Still no backend but a simple process running on a server that commits to Git Gets the job done.

+## The List
 <ul>
 <li><div> 150 000km,2004 Daihatsu Charade CXL... <span class="sparklines">34000,30000,30000,30000,30000,27000,27000,27000,27000,27000</span></div></li>
 <li><div> 342 000km,2000 Renault Megane Class... <span class="sparklines">27000,27000,27000,27000,27000,27000,27000,27000,27000,25000,25000,25000,25000,22000,22000,22000,22000</span></div></li>